-If you are not using a good VPN service, internet service providers and mobile carriers can easily record all your data when you are online.
+If you are not using a good VPN service, internet service providers and mobile carriers can easily record all your data when you are online via DNS requests, which are handled by your ISP (unless you’re using a VPN).
 This makes your internet provider or your mobile phone company the adversary because they are forced to collect your data under the current law.
-Again, the bad guys aren’t Telstra, Optus, or Vodafone – they are just complying with the law to record your activities for the Australian government.
+This is similar to the PRISM surveillance program in the US, where private companies carry out surveillance for government agencies.

 What can your internet provider see when you are using a good VPN service?